Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 It's easy to dismiss what you're feeling.
 Pregnancy brings massive hormonal shifts, and mood swings are part of the package.
 But there's a crucial difference between occasional tearfulness and the persistent weight of clinical depression.

-The difference between normal pregnancy challenges and prenatal depression isn't just about what you're feeling—it's about how those feelings impact your ability to function and find any joy in your life.
+The difference isn't just about what you're feeling β it's about how those feelings affect your ability to function and find any joy in your life.

 What Prenatal Depression Actually Looks Like